ieee-vgtc/ieeevis.org/content/info/exhibition/supporters-and-exhibition.md

 contact: supporters@ieeevis.org
 ---

+**Please note that this copy is specific to 2020; 2021 content is forthcoming.
+Please e-mail supporters@ieeevis.org for questions in the meantime.**

 We invite you to participate in IEEE VIS by supporting the conference.
 IEEE VIS is the premier forum for advances in scientific and information visualization in academia, science, government, and industry.
 A full complement of research presentations, tutorials, symposia, workshops, panels, demonstrations, posters, and exhibitions make this conference one of the largest and most important gatherings researchers and professionals who specialize in the visual analysis of data.

 For more details please see the [IEEE VIS 2020 Supporter Prospectus]({{ 'content/info/exhibition/VIS_Supporters_Prospectus_2020.pdf' | relative_url }}).